 I may not have been making new images, but that doesn’t mean I haven’t thought about and practiced my photography skills.
-I’ve spent time studying other photographers I respect who’s style I want to integrate into my own (for instance: see my recent review of William Neill’s new book, which is awesome).
+I’ve spent time studying other photographers I respect who’s style I want to integrate into my own.

 I’ve also been doing a self-review of my images, for a couple of reasons.

 The first reason is that I wanted to get a sense of what my strengths and weaknesses are in my landscape work, and come up with a plan to attack the problems.
 I also wanted a better sense of what’s simply not there at all, so I can start practicing the techniques needed to add new forms to the mix.

 The challenge isn’t taking the photograph.
 Its finding it.
 Thomas Heaton